apache/systemds/beginners-guide-to-dml-and-pydml.md

 	print('hello ' + $1)

-One way to begin working with SystemML is to [download a binary distribution of SystemML](http://systemml.apache.org/download.html) and use the `runStandaloneSystemML.sh` and `runStandaloneSystemML.bat` scripts to run SystemML in standalone mode.
+One way to begin working with SystemDS is to [download a binary distribution of SystemDS](http://systemml.apache.org/download.html) and use the `runStandaloneSystemDS.sh` and `runStandaloneSystemDS.bat` scripts to run SystemDS in standalone mode.
 The name of the DML or PyDML script is passed as the first argument to these scripts, along with a variety of arguments.
 Note that PyDML invocation can be forced with the addition of a `-python` flag.

-	./runStandaloneSystemML.sh hello.dml -args world
+	./runStandaloneSystemDS.sh hello.dml -args world
-	./runStandaloneSystemML.sh hello.pydml -args world
+	./runStandaloneSystemDS.sh hello.pydml -args world

 # Data Types

-SystemML has four value data types.
+SystemDS has four value data types.
 In DML, these are: **double**, **integer**, **string**, and **boolean**.
 In PyDML, these are: **float**, **int**, **str**, and **bool**.
 In normal usage, the data type of a variable is implicit based on its value.
 Mathematical operations typically operate on